kanwhoa/word-vector-test/README.md

 # Word Vector Test

-Simple test of SPark MLLib word vectoring.
+Simple test of Spark MLLib word vectoring.
 The aim is to find like anmes in a list of company names.